JeremieV/feed/README.md

 ## Changelog (most recent first)

+- 2024-10-08 fix: reset page number to 1 when changing feeds
-- 2024-10-08 added subscribe button
+- 2024-10-08 feat: added subscribe button
-- 2024-10-08 added feed pages, where you can see description, icon, items from url
+- 2024-10-08 feat: added feed pages, where you can see description, icon, items from url

 ## Changelog (old)